The Survival Guide for Living With a Narcissist

 I am often asked some version of this question: “I am living with a narcissist and I don’t want to leave.
 What do I need to know to make this relationship as good as possible?”
 Most of the people who ask me this question already know that the standard advice is “just leave.”
 They have already made up their mind to give the relationship a try anyway.
 They may be in love.
 They may have children together.
 Their religious beliefs may encourage them to stay with their mate and do everything possible to make the relationship a success.

-I have written this article for those of you who do not want to leave until you have tried everything possible.
+I have written this post for those of you who do not want to leave until you have tried everything possible.
 Here are the basics of what you need to know about being in a relationship with a mate who has narcissistic personality disorder.

 Note: I am using the term “narcissist” here as a shorthand way to describe people who have made a narcissistic adaptation to a childhood home situation.
 No disrespect is intended.
 The word narcissism describes a pattern of thinking and behaving, not a person.